 The treatment of rosacea is complex.

-Simply because there is so much going on within the skin.
+Why?
+Because there is so much going on with the skin.

 - Eye rosacea

 But through a combination of treatments and implementing a good skin care routine, it is possible to eliminate flare-ups and calm inflammation.

 This article looks at the causes of rosacea in more detail.